What is Prestalia and how is it used?

 Co-administered perindopril does not impact the exposure to amlodipine or digoxin.

-Clearance of amlodipine is decreased in elderly patients, resulting in an increased area under the plasma concentration curve (AUC) of approximately 40% to 60% [see DOSING AND ADMINISTRATION and Use In Specific Populations].
+Clearance of amlodipine is decreased in elderly patients, resulting in an increased area under the plasma concentration curve (AUC) of approximately 40% to 60% [see DOSAGE AND ADMINISTRATION and Use In Specific Populations].

 The bioavailability of perindoprilat is increased in patients with impaired hepatic function.
 Plasma concentrations of perindoprilat in patients with impaired liver function were about 50% higher than those observed in healthy subjects or hypertensive patients with normal liver function [see WARNINGS AND PRECAUTIONS].